ianlavapiez/iloilo-passi-city-college-website/README.md

-## Brainhub
+## Iloilo Passi City College

-A website dedicated for online review, administration and online marketing.
+A website dedicated for online marketing the school.